reunono/TopDownEngineExtensions/README.md

 * **MultiInventoryDetails**, _by men8_ : an addon to handle all active inventories on scene.
 See [this repo](https://github.com/men8/MultiInventoryDetails) for more info.
 * **MultipleKeyOperatedZone**, _by AlexanderGheorghe_ : extension of KeyOperatedZone that allows for requiring multiple keys. useful for trading a number of inventory items for something, for example when used in conjunction with InventoryEngineChest for setting up a simple shop system, where the keys are coins
 * **MultipleWeapons**, _by AlexanderGheorghe_ : two scripts, extensions of CharacterHandleWeapon and InputManager that go together to allow you to have your characters handle any number of weapons you want at once, from 0 to 1000000, the possibilities are infinite! includes an InputManager.asset with already configured bindings for the second weapon reload and third weapon input (2, 3 for reloading second and third weapon, middle mouse for shooting the third weapon)
 * **PathfindingAvoidance**, _by septN_ : this CharacterPathfinder3D extension lets you have characters carve the navmesh and avoid each other.
-You'll need to add a NavMeshObstacle to your character(s), check "Carve" and uncheck "Carve Only Stationary"
+You'll need to add a NavMeshobstacle to your character(s), check "Carve" and uncheck "Carve Only Stationary"
 * **Perspective**, _by AlexanderGheorghe_ : a collection of scripts that allows toggling between top down and first person perspectives. includes demo scene based on Loft3D and unitypackage
 * **PickableAbilities**, _by AlexanderGheorghe_ : PickableItem extension that allows configuring a list of abilities to be enabled on the picking character
 * **PredictiveAim3D**, _by ZUR1EL_ : Add this Ai Action to your enemy AiBrain in replace of AiActionShoot3D to allow your enemy to lead targets.